|Victorian Mourning Jewelry|

 privately between Balmoral and .

-She came into public view only a handful of times during those years; first for
+She entered public view only a handful of times during those years; first for

 the unveiling of a statue of Albert in 1863, second for a public ride through